gramener/gramex-insighttree/docs/api.md

   - an object of new column names and `function(row)` to calculate them.
 E.g.
     - `{"First name": ({ name }) => name.split(" ")[0]}`
     - `{"City type": ({ sales }) => sales > 1000 ?
 "Big" : "Small"}`
-- `metrics`: the subtotals to calculate, e.g. `["x", "y"]`.
+- `metrics`: the numbers to aggregate, e.g. `["x", "y"]`.
 This can be:
   - a list of existing column names, e.g. `["x", "y"]`.
-By default, these columns will be summed
+By default, these columns will converted to numbers and summed
   - an object of existing column names and aggregations, e.g. `{"x": "sum", "y": "avg"}`.
     Values can be: `"sum"`, `"count"`, `"avg"`, `"min"`, or `"max"`.
   - an object of new column names and `functions(rows)` to calculate them.
 E.g.
     - `{"First date recorded": (rows) => rows[0].date`
     - `{"Earliest date": (rows) => Math.min(...rows.map(({date}) => date))`
-- `rankBy`: the metric to rank insights by.
+- `rankBy`: optional metric to rank insights by.
 The tree is sorted by this metric.
 The first entry has rank 1, the second has rank 2, and so on.
 This can be:
   - an existing column name, e.g. `"gap"`.
 The lowest gap will be highlighted first
   - a function, e.g. `({ sales, target }) => sales - target`.
 The lowest `sales - target` (i.e. sales achievement) will be highlighted first
+- `sort`: optional ways of sorting each level, e.g. `"+x"`.
+This can be:
+  - an existing column name, e.g. `"x"`.
+Use `"+x"` to sort ascending (default) and `"-x"` to sort descending.
+  - an object of existing column names and sorting columns, e.g. `{"a": "+x", "b": "-y"}`.
+  - an object of existing column names and sorting functions, e.g. `{"a": (a, b) => a.x < b.x ? +1 : -1}`
 - `render`: a function renders the tree.
 The function is called with:
   - `el`: the node to be rendered (same as the `selector`)
   - `tree`: an array of objects, one for each row of the tree to render.
 The object keys are: